The snorkel trips are offered from Khao Lak, and you get a pick up at the hotel.

 October, November and April, May except Easter

-October sometimes still too rainy and trips are canceled.
-May is hot but often still nice.
+October is sometimes still too rainy and trips are canceled.
+May is hot but usually still nice.

 Rathlin Island lays at the top of Northern Ireland, in the Atlantic Ocean at the entrance of the Irish Sea.
 It's a Special Area of Conservation and has a lot of seabirds living on its cliffs.